18-649 Project 4

 - 35 points for statecharts.
 There are seven control

 - 35 points for traceability.
-Each control object is worth
+Each control object is

-forward traceability (Requirements to
+points are for complete forward traceability (Requirements to

 backward traceability (States/Transitions to

 project.
-If you encountered any minor bugs that
+If you encountered any minor bugs that we haven't

-haven't

 already addressed, please mention them so we can fix them.
 If

 you have no suggestions, say so in your entry for this project.